trovares/trovares_connector/docs/source/odbc/index.rst

    conn.transfer_to_xgt(['Person'], append=True)

-Other parameters when transffering to xGT
+Other parameters when transferring to xGT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * The parameter `batch_size` can be used to set the amount of rows to transfer at once.